n-yousefi/Arg-Graph/README.md

     </div>
 </div>
 ```
-And then you must refresh the graph by calling 'refresh' function.
+Now you must refresh the graph by calling 'refresh' function.
 ```javascript
 argGraph.refresh()
 ```